-RED Governance: The MTA's Chief Development Officer (the "CDO") oversees the RED and works with a team of senior officers, including a Deputy Chief Development Officer, Planning (the "Deputy CDO, Planning") and (if and when this vacant position is filled) a Director, Real Estate/Deputy Chief Development Officer, Operations ("Director of Real Estate").
-The Director, Real Estate/Deputy CDO, Planning - Director of Real Estate") - reporting to the CDO, through the Deputy CDO, Planning - Director of Real Estate, has primary day-to-day responsibility for managing all TOM functions, with direct oversight for, among others, the Director, Transaction Management ("First Deputy, TOM"), Director, Operations and Deputy Director, Project Management.
-The Director, Transit-Oriented Development ("Managing Director, TOD")-reporting to the CDO, Planning-has primary day-to-day responsibility for managing all TOD functions with direct oversight for, among others, the Director, Project Management.
+RED Governance: The MTA's Chief Development Officer (the "CDO") oversees the RED and works with a team of senior officers, including a Deputy Chief Development Officer, Planning (the "Deputy CDO, Planning") and (if and when this vacant position is filled) a Director, Real Estate/Deputy Chief Development Officer, Operations ("Director of Real Estate"").
+The Director, Real Estate Transactions and Operations ("Managing Director, TOM")-reporting to the CDO, through the Deputy CDO, Planning - Director of Real Estate, has primary day-to-day responsibility for managing all TOM functions, with direct oversight for, among others, the Director, Transaction Management ("First Deputy, TOM"), Director, Grand Central Retail Leasing and Management Associate Director, Tenant Management, Associate Director, Operations and Deputy Director, Project Management.
 The Director, Transit-Oriented Development ("Managing Director, TOD")-reporting to the CDO through the Deputy CDO, Planning-has primary day-to-day responsibility for managing all TOD functions with direct oversight for, among others, the Director, Real Estate Development, the Director, TOD Transactions and the Deputy Director, Value Capture.
 (See Figures 25 and 26 for TOM/TOD organizational charts as of the Effective Date of these Guidelines.)